Massachusetts Masters Degree in Communications

 Master of Arts in Communication

 A Master of Arts in Communication program typically blends practical and applied knowledge.
-Students could study real life communication issues, work to develop usable communication skills, and build a portfolio.
-In core courses, participants might conduct and read primary research and study various writing methods.
+Students could study a wide range of real life communication issues, work to develop usable communication skills, and build a portfolio.
+In core courses of an MA in Communication, participants might conduct and read primary research and study various writing methods.
 They might also work to apply qualitative research to create messages and design effective communication campaigns.
 Some examples of MA communications course topics are listed below.

 - Theory of mass communication